 Faulty Goods & Products

-Consumers are legally entitled to goods that are of satisfactory quality, fit for purpose, and as described.
-Under the Consumer Rights Act 2015, you may be entitled to a full refund, repair, or replacement if a product fails to meet these standards within a specified timeframe.
-We assist in asserting these rights against retailers, manufacturers, and online sellers.
+Under the Consumer Rights Act 2015, you may be entitled to a full refund, repair, or replacement if a product fails to meet required standards.

 Unsatisfactory Services

-Service providers ranging from tradespeople and repair companies to travel operators and digital platforms must carry out services with reasonable care and skill.
-If a service is not performed to the standard expected, we advise on obtaining partial refunds, re-performance, or compensation under the law.
+Service providers must carry out services with reasonable care and skill.
+If a service is not performed to the expected standard, we advise on obtaining refunds or compensation.

 Misrepresentation & Misleading Practices

-Where a consumer has been misled by false statements or advertising whether in terms of quality, pricing, or availability there may be grounds for a claim in misrepresentation or a breach of consumer protection regulations.
-We also act in cases involving aggressive or unfair commercial practices under the Consumer Protection from Unfair Trading Regulations 2008.
+Where a consumer has been misled by false statements or advertising, there may be grounds for a claim in misrepresentation under consumer protection regulations.

 False or damaging statements can cause significant harm to your personal, professional, or commercial reputation.
 At Mathew Solicitors, we provide expert legal support in all aspects of defamation law, including libel, slander, and online reputation issues.